 How well can the child organise him/herself? – e.g. planning for gym, getting changed, tidy desk etc?

 Are there any difficulties with motor skills (fine or gross) and/or co-ordination?
-Consider if handwriting is affected.
+Is handwriting affected?
 How does the child cope in the gym?

 Consider self esteem, stress levels, behaviour factors, low achievement.
-Is it possible that problems in any of those areas that affect motivation to learn are a result of the difficulties they are having with the factors noted from the definition?
+Is it possible that problems with motivation to learn are a result of difficulties that could be associated with dyslexia?

 In addition, it is important to consider if there could be any other reasons why children are not achieving the desired outcomes or giving the desired responses.
 Consider for example: